Case Overview

 - Severe abdominal pain and cramping

-Intestinal obstruction can have serious impact
+Intestinal obstruction can have serious consequences

 Consumers are reporting major health problems linked to Ozempic use.
 These conditions include gastroparesis, stomach paralysis, gastroenteritis and intestinal blockage or obstruction.
 Some of these conditions have led to fatalities.